gitter-badger/Ubik/README.md

 # TODO

-## Research Focussed
-- [ ] Find submission deadline of research papers in Publications and Conference
+- [x] Create the server "ubik.py"
+- [x] Create a database backend
+- [x] Store question and answer in the database
+- [ ] Send a less answered question, to users asking for their response.
-- [ ] Obtain citation of the paper in format asked for
+- [ ] Send the stored response to the question to the person who asked the question
-- [ ] Obtain most relevant reference papers, and links
+- [ ] Find duplicate question, and only store unique ones.
-- [ ] Get the link of the paper
+- [ ] Add feedback functionality to the response of users.
-- [ ] Get the overleaf link of the desired template of the paper
+- [ ] Add rank to the users.
+Promoting responses of users with most upvotes.
-- [ ] Store research area interests of users
+  - [ ] Try making it probabilistic.
-- [ ] Give users, one paper each day in their relevant area.
+- [ ] Give each user, its statistics, like:
-- [ ] Access papers by name of authors and year of publication

-## Conversation Focussed
-- [ ] One motivation quote each morning.
-  - [ ] Automatic
-  - [ ] On Request
-- [ ] 2 xkcd articles each day (Afternoon + Evening)
-  - [ ] Automatic
-  - [ ] On Request
-- [ ] Question Answering based on NLP
-- [ ] Joke on demand
-- [ ] Simple rule based response
-- [ ] Set a reminder, and remind
+  - [ ] Let a user know, what is their trust factor

-## Information Focussed
-- [ ] Weather
-- [ ] Definition of Words
-  - [ ] Normal Dictionary
-  - [ ] Urban Dictionary
-- [ ] Current Stock Trend of a stock
+  - [ ] Let a user know, where they rank w.r.t. other users who answer questions.
-- [ ] Trending News
-- [ ] Help to guide people with interacting with Ubik